Lorenzo290401UniTo/Progetto_MAADB/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the webpage.